wellyshen/react-cool-starter/README.md

 ```

-## Server Side Security and Performance
+## Server-Side Security and Performance

-Concerning to the security and performance for Express in production, I already setup some middlewares for you:
+Concerning the security and performance of Express in production, I already setup some middleware for you:

 * [helmet](https://github.com/helmetjs/helmet) - Helps secure Express server with various HTTP headers.
 * [hpp](https://github.com/analog-nico/hpp) - Express middleware to protect against HTTP Parameter Pollution attacks.